kentakom1213/haskell-webapp-tutorial/README.md

 Reference Web API code based on servant + esqueleto

+# installation

+Note: stack version 1.6 is needed to build this repository with LTS-10.0

-to be added shortly ...
+.. to be added shortly ...